Canon G1 X vs Sony A1

 Studio photographers will appreciate that the Sony A1 (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A1 is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the G1X and A1 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Sony A1 Manual.

 So how do things add up?
 Is the Canon G1 X better than the Sony A1 or vice versa?
 The listing below highlights the relative strengths of the two models.